 We now assume the result for $m=k$ and \textbf{prove the $m=k+1$ case}.
 If the number of sign changes of $\iota(x)$ is $k+1$, without loss of generality we assume the last zero-crossing happens at $x_k$.
 So $\iota(x) > 0$ over $x \in (x_{k-1}, x_{k})$ and $\iota(x)< 0$ over $x \in (x_{k}, x_{k+1})$.
 Define $h(t):= e^{-x_k t} g(t)= \int_{-\infty}^{b} \iota(x)e^{t(x-x_k)} dx$.
 From Lemma \ref{lem:multiplicity}, $Z_+(h)=Z_+(g)$.

 We now look at $k(t):=\dfrac{dh(t)}{dt}$ (using the Leibniz integral rule to change the order of differentiation and integration):

 The function $I(x)= (x-x_k)\iota(x)$ fulfills the conditions of the lemma for the same set of $\{x_i\}$ points, with the exception that it will not change signs at $x_k$ (as both terms in $I(x)$ will change signs at that point).
 Thus, the total number of sign changes of $I(x)$ over $(-\infty, b)$ will be $k$, and by the induction step, $Z_+(k)\leq k$.
-Using the same Rolle's theorem (Theorem \ref{thm:rolle}) argument in the proof of Lemma \ref{lem:N-1}, we can see that thus $Z_+(h)\leq k+1$, completing the proof of this lemma. \end{proof} Now, we proceed with the proof of Lemma \ref{lemma:descartes2}.
-We define $S(\{s_{i}\}_i)$ to be the number of sign variations in $\{s_{i}\}_i$.
-Now, notice that:
+Using the same Rolle's theorem (Theorem \ref{thm:rolle}) argument in the proof of Lemma \ref{lem:n-1}, we can see that thus $Z_+(h)\leq k+1$, completing the proof of this lemma. \end{proof} We now proceed with the proof of Lemma \ref{lemma:descartes2}.
+Define $S(\{s_{i}\}_i)$ to be the number of sign variations in $\{s_{i}\}_i$.
+Note:

 Furthermore, because $\frac{de^{tx}}{dt}= x e^{tx}$: